-The result of statistical hypothesis test using Independent Sample T-Test, it is found that the Sig value of 0.000 < 0,005; it can be concluded that there is a difference between the mean of posttest value in the experimental group and the mean of posttest score in the control group, or significantly, the mean of posttest of the experimental group which use IEB on electromagnetic radiation which has been developed is higher than the mean of posttest score of control group test which does not use IEB on electromagnetic radiation of development results.
-The results of statistical hypothesis test using paired sample t-test obtained Sig value of 0.000 < 0,05; it can be concluded that posttest value after using IEB on electromagnetic radiation which has been developed is significantly higher than the pretest value before using the developed product.
+The result of statistical hypothesis test using Independent sample T-Test, it is found that the Sig value of 0.000 < 0,005; it can be concluded that there is a difference between the mean of posttest value in the experimental group and the mean of posttest score in the control group, or significantly, the mean of posttest of the experimental group which use IEB on electromagnetic radiation which has been developed as higher than the mean of posttest score of control group test which does not use IEB on electromagnetic radiation of development results.
+The results of statistical hypothesis test using paired sample t-test obtained Sig value of 0.000 < 0,05; it can be concluded that posttest value after using IEB on electromagnetic radiation which has been developed is significantly nigher than the pretest value before using the developed product.

 Based on the results of the research, it is obtained that the final average score of the five validators for the content expert test is 3.3 which means it is very high.
 An interactive e-book is very suitable for physics learning because it can provide images and text so that it can clarify the theory [15].
 An interactive e-book has several important roles, one of which is increasing student activeness [16].
 Construction expert test obtained the final average score of the five validators of 3.4 which means that it is very high.
-It shows that the interactive electronic book on electromagnetic radiation as the development results is feasible in terms of content and construction.
+It shows that the interactive electronic book on electromagnetic rediation as the development results is feasible in terms of content and construction.
 A learning which is able to combine text, images, audio, music, animated images or video in one entity which supports each other can increase student motivation during teaching and learning process until the objectives of maximal self-study are obtained [17].
-Interactive video increasings learning interactivity, so that it potentially understand what is learned by viewing the video material.
-Through the video, things or real events related to the material being studied can be displayed so that students more easily understand the material [19].
-One of the features that make learning interesting for learners is the real concept which makes learning more meaningful when the latest technologies are used, unlike traditional methods [20].
-There are many studies that widely apply animation, video, simulation, and computer aids in science education [21].
+Interactive video increasings learning interactivity, that it potentially increasing the effectiveness, and create consistent student learning motivation [18], students more easily understand what is learned by viewing the video student learning motivation [18], students more easily understand what is learned by viewing the video students more easily understand the material being studied can be displayed so that students more easily understand the material [19].
+One of the features that make learning interesting for learners is the real concept which makes rearning more meaningful when the latest technologies are used, unlike traditional methods [20].
+There are roomy studies that widely apply animation, video, simulation, and computer aids in science education [21].
 The results of validation test of content and construct experts show that this interactive electronic book is made by combining explanations verbally and visually, in the form of text, images, tables, animation, and video, as well as interactive questions, to support the learning of electromagnetic radiation so that it can explain the abstract easily and can be used independently.